Bellview Airlines Flight 210: Aftermath

 Nigerian state television announced three days of national mourning in response to the deaths of the 117 passengers and crew members on board.
 Nigeria's National Broadcasting Commission added that it would suspend the operation of a local TV station for "showing explicit images" of the crash scene to the public and "delivering unsubstantiated information on the disaster".

 President of Nigeria Olusegun Obasanjo personally joined the search and rescue effort.
 He later urged Nigerians to pray for the victims and their families, later asked the Ministry of Aviation to "plug loopholes" on the safety of Nigeria's aviation sector and ordered tighter and stricter maintenance and safety procedures in the country.

 In response to the crash, the government of Ogun State and the Nigerian federal government decided to build a memorial garden in Lisa Town.
 However, the memorial has been neglected and abandoned since President Obasanjo left the office in 2007.
 There were attempts to revitalise the memorial, but those attempts never came to fruition.

 This accident was mentioned in the short story "The Shivering", published in the book The Thing Around Your Neck, by the Nigerian writer Chimamanda Ngozi Adichie.

+The accident is also mentioned in Teju Cole's novel Every Day is for the Thief.